paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2009-09-28-a_cohesive_and_unified_identity_for_british_government.md

 [Project 1 Logo Design Guidelines](https://web.archive.org/web/20110228221006/http://rijkshuisstijl.communicatieplein.nl/){hreflang="nl-NL"} (retrieved from the Internet Archive, in Dutch)

-{% include 'figure' with '/images/2009/09/government_identity/netherlands.png'
+{% render 'figure' with '/images/2009/09/government_identity/netherlands.png'
   caption: '**Logos for Dutch Government and ministries:** A single identity system is used across the different Dutch ministries.
 Shown here are the main government logo are those for ministries of Justice; Health, Welfare and Sport; Finance and Foreign Affairs.'
 %}